Guardsmen participate in Stryker Maintainer and Maintenance Manager Exchange

 |0

-This work, Guardsmen participate in Stryker Maintainer and Maintenance Manager Exchange [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guardsmen participate in Stryker Maintainer and Maintenance Manager Exchange, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.